Recurring Events (DSL)

 Beyond generation horizon, read-only virtual events show complete pattern without creating files.

-Duplicating Recurring Instances
+Duplicating Physical Recurring Instances

-Right-click physical instance → "Duplicate recurring instance"
+Right-click physical instance → "Duplicate"

 Moving Physical Recurring Events